Flex0595/hello-world/README.md

 # hello-world
 Learning new things!

-Hello, I new at developing and writing codes but I love all this.
+Hello, I am new at developing and writing codes but I love all this.